 You’ll need furniture like a bed, table, couch, lamps, TV, dressers.
 Of course, the cost of furnishing an apartment can vary widely based on where you purchase your furnishings, the brand, the material, etc. Furnishing a one-bedroom with stock furniture from a Wayfair or similar vendor can cost $3,000 to $4,000+.
 For a two bedroom, it can cost $4,500 to $6,000+.
 You’ll need this cash on hand unless you finance the furniture.
 Don’t forget essential items like cleaning supplies, toiletries, toilet paper, etc.

 Do you have enough for moving expenses?

 Moving your items costs money.
 If you plan to move on your own locally, budget at least $200 to $500 for the rental truck plus moving supplies.
 If you plan to hire a professional mover, this could be $1,000 to $1,700+.
 Get some quotes from reputable movers.
-Get insurance for the move.

 You also likely have other expenses such as debt payments, car payments, school, and more.
 Be sure you have enough money for these plus any savings goals.

 *This article is merely meant to provide general guidance for those seeking to understand the costs associated with renting their first apartment.
-It is NOT in any way meant to be financial advice or a substitute for any professional financial advice.
+It is not in any way meant to be financial advice or a substitute for any professional financial advice.
 All readers are strongly encouraged to seek professional advice.